 Though quiet, there is a sizable Arab community living in the United States whose lives continue to be complicated by the 9/11 attacks.
 For them, there is nothing “random” about checks administered at the airport, and their sense that they are being watched can hardly be called paranoia.
 It is points like these that Egyptian-born director Hesham Issawi makes in his film “American East,” which depicts the joys and hardships of a population living at the mercy of America’s jumpiness.
 Much of the action takes place in Habibi’s Café in Los Angeles, owned by the good-natured Mustafa, who still glows with the American Dream.
 Though bullied and harassed by the FBI, Mustafa will not give in to bitterness, saying, “I still believe in this country.”
 Meanwhile, the film’s various other characters undergo challenges of their own that sometimes border on the absurd.
 As is typical, much of the cast has played terrorists in other movies, as well as on television.
 According to Issawi, "American East" was refreshing for them.
 It’s an honest movie about how we feel.”
 The film met with much resistance following its debut in Egypt, where intellectuals and critics alike decried its portrayal of a friendship between the protagonist and a Jewish man, with whom Mustafa decides to go into business.
 It seems that Americans are not the only ones on edge.

-'Al Ghaba': Cairo As An Urban Jungle
+'Al Ghaba': Cairo as an Urban Jungle

 'To Die in Jerusalem': Two Mothers Joined by Grief and Humanity

-As an Israeli, Medalia was able to make the necessary inroads into the families of both girls, and the movie details the attempts to bring the mothers of the two dead girls together for a meeting.
-That they live a mere four miles from one another doesn’t make it any easier, given the enormous difficulty of crossing from Israel into the occupied territories and vice versa.
-Because of the seeming impossibility of a face- to- face encounter, Medalia settles in the end for a satellite meeting between the mothers, which is captured in the final 30 minutes of the film.
-Though disappointing to viewers, the satellite functions as a metaphor for the apparently unbridgeable gap between their respective worlds.
-While offering no solutions to the problem, “To Die in Jerusalem” provides a fresh take on the situation by examining it through the eyes of two grieving mothers.
+As an Israeli, Medalia was able to access the families of both girls, and the movie documents her attempts to bring the mothers of the two dead girls together for a meeting.
+That these women live a mere four miles from one another is sadly of no help, given the enormous difficulty of crossing from Israel into the occupied territories and vice versa.
+As a face- to- face encounter grows increasingly impossible, Medalia settles in the end for a satellite meeting between the mothers, which is captured in the final 30 minutes of the film.
+Though this may disappoint viewers, the satellite becomes a metaphor for the unbridgeable chasm between the women’s worlds.
+“To Die in Jerusalem” gives a poignantly humanistic view of the conflict through the eyes of two grieving mothers.

 'Half Moon': Bittersweet Celebration in Kurdistan